Bělotín: Geography

 Bělotín is located about 29 km northeast of Přerov and 38 km east of Olomouc.
 It lies mostly in the Moravian Gate valley.
 The northern part of the municipal territory lies in the Nízký Jeseník range and includes the highest point of Bělotín at 481 m above sea level.
-In the south, the municipality also briefly extends into the Moravian-Silesian Foothills.
+In the south, the municipality also extends into the Moravian-Silesian Foothills.

 The Luha River flows across the municipality.
 The village of Bělotín is mostly located around the stream Bělotínský potok, which flows to the Luha.
 There are two notable fishponds in the municipality: Horní Bělotín and Dolní Bělotín.

 Climate

 Bělotín's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
 Among them, the annual average temperature is 8.9 C, the hottest month in July is 19.2 C, and the coldest month is -1.7 C in January.
 The annual precipitation is 650.2 mm, of which July is the wettest with 86.0 mm, while February is the driest with only 33.3 mm.
 The extreme temperature throughout the year ranged from -27.7 C on 8 January 1985 to 37.5 C on 8 August 2013.